-an action for the recovery of the value of personal property wrongfully converted by another to his or her own use.
+an action for the recovery of the value of personal property that another person wrongfully converted to their own use.

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2023

 Strange and exceptional must his station in life be to whom the secret intelligences of Twist or trover could not apply.